kilelx/kilelx/README.md

 - 👀 I’m interested in front-end development, and trying to improve my skills in Javascript

-- 🌱 I’m currently learning Vanilla Javascript and SCSS
+- 🌱 I’m currently learning React framework